“Sleep tight, don’t let the bed bugs bite!”

 - Bloodstains (yours) on sheets or clothing

 Take all of your bedding off of your bed and check the mattress for any signs of bed bugs.
+The bed bugs can be visible to the naked eye.
+They move at the speed of an ant.
 Inspect the mattress and box springs and look closely.
-Check any creases where they could hide and be sure you check headboard too, particularly if they are upholstered.
+Check any creases where they could hide and be sure you check the headboard too, particularly if they are upholstered.

 Once you check the entire bed, move to the other areas of the room, like your nightstands, chairs, throw pillows, curtains, the edges of the carpet, and in your dresser drawers.
 The bugs can also be on your clothing, so check your closet and your clothing.

 Bedbugs also give off a musty smell, so use your nose to sniff them out as well.

 Check also: 7 Sure Ways of How to Heat Your Bedroom

 The good news is that bed bugs don’t pose any health risks, as they don’t carry disease, and unless you are allergic to them, bites are more annoying than anything else.
 The bad news is that you have bugs.
 In your bed.

 Once you determine that you have a bed bug infestation, you can try to get rid of them on your own.
 One of the ways you can try to get rid of them is with high heat.
 Take all of your bedding, infected clothing, and other upholstered materials and wash them in hot water and then dry them on high heat.